Portsmouth F.C.: 1920–1939: Establishment in Football League, FA Cup triumph

+1946–1979: Post-war years

+The Football League finally resumed in 1946–47.
+Portsmouth won the First Division title in the 1948–49 season.
+Bob Jackson's Portsmouth side beat Aston Villa 5–1 on the last day of the following 1949–50 season, winning the Football League title again for a second consecutive season – on goal average.
+In the following 1950–51 season, Portsmouth finished in 7th position.
+After narrowly avoiding relegation in previous seasons, Portsmouth finished bottom of the First Division at the end of the 1958–59 season, ending their 32-year stay in the First Division.

-With Deacon unable to continue bankrolling the club on the same scale, Portsmouth finished bottom of the Second Division in the 1975–76 season and were relegated down to the Third Division.
+In the 1960–61 season Portsmouth finished second-to-last place in the Second Division relegation zone and were relegated once again to the Third Division.
+Under the guidance of George Smith, Portsmouth were promoted back to the Second Division at the first time of asking, winning the Third Division title.
+Despite limited financial means, manager George Smith maintained Portsmouth's Second Division status throughout the rest of the 1960s.
+Portsmouth finished bottom of the Second Division in the 1975–76 season and were relegated down to the Third Division.
 In November of the 1976–77 Third Division season, the club found itself needing to raise £25,000 to pay off debts and so avoid bankruptcy.
-With players having to be sold to ease the club's financial situation, and no money available for replacements, Portsmouth were forced to rely on inexperienced young players.
-Initially results improved, but then declined again.
-On 4 May 1977, Ian St. John was replaced as manager by former Portsmouth and England international player Jimmy Dickinson.
-They ended the 1976–77 season only one place and one point above the Third Division's relegation zone.

-They were relegated at the end of the new 1977–78 season, finishing in bottom place.
+With players having to be sold to ease the club's financial situation, and no money available for replacements, Portsmouth were forced to rely on inexperienced young players and ended the 1976–77 season only one place and one point above the Third Division's relegation zone but were relegated at the end of the new 1977–78 season, finishing in bottom place.

-In the 1978–79 Fourth Division season, Portsmouth finished in 7th position.
-Jimmy Dickinson suffered a heart attack near the end of the season and after the season in May 1979, was replaced by Frank Burrows.